twstokes/arris-scrape/README.md

 Import the included [Grafana JSON](full-service/grafana_dashboards) and tweak appropriately.

-### I don't run InfluxDB or Grafana but I want to scrape my modem, or I want to test drive this project.
+### Option B: I don't run InfluxDB or Grafana but I want to scrape my modem, or I want to test drive this project.

 1. Install Docker
 2. Copy `config_sample.py` to `config.py` and configure the modem URL.
 Set the host for the InfluxDB section to `influxdb` (`'host': 'influxdb'`).
 3. Run `docker-compose -f full-service.yml build`
 4. Run `docker-compose -f full-service.yml up`
 5. Login to Grafana at http://localhost:3000 with the credentials `admin` / `admin`
+6. Open the Modem dashboard.

 ## Extending